Finding tranquillity in Noosa

 Of course you can also explore the everglades from the water.
 If you’d like to dip a paddle into the briny why not join a kayak tour from Boreen Point (about 25 minutes drive from Noosa Heads) or if sitting back and drinking in the mirror-scape is more your speed, try a boat tour from Elanda Point.
 Alternatively, if you have your own watercraft, head into the upper reaches of the Noosa River and into the system.

 COOLOOLA GREAT WALK

 If pulling on your hiking boots is a holiday must, then head for the Cooloola Great Walk, a multi-day trek between Noosa and Rainbow Beach that will have you admiring subtropical rainforests, pristine beaches, secluded swimming spots and stunning coastal and hinterland views.

 Walk, hike, horse-ride or mountain bike the eight scenic hinterland trails that constitute the Noosa Trail Network.
 A mere 30 minutes from Noosa’s iconic beaches, the network snakes through farmland, forest and spectacular mountain lookouts and takes in the country towns of Cooroy, Pomona, Cooran and Kin Kin.

 TEWANTIN NATIONAL PARK

-The Tewantin National Park encompasses Mt Tinbeerwah and the Wooroi Trails.
-The park is home to protected areas of rainforest, open eucalypt forest and remnants of wallum heath that provide refuge for native wildlife including echidnas and koalas.
+Keep your eyes peeled for echidnas and koalas in Tewantin National Park, which encompasses Mt Tinbeerwah and the Wooroi Trails (designed for mountain biking not walking).
+The park is home to protected areas of rainforest, open eucalypt forest and remnants of wallum heath that provide refuge for a wealth of native wildlife.

 Visit Noosa for more.